Problems with sensor input

 Inactive

 I know there is an option for the sensor input to configure if it is a normally open input.
-But this option did not change the behavior when the switch was used as a normally open switch.
+But this option did not change the behavior when the switch was used as a normally open contact.

 #24313